stonkol/new-mac-setup/notes/nvim.md

 ## shortcuts

+### Insert Mode
+i           Insert mode
+I           Insert at the beginning of the line
+A           Insert text at the end of the line crtl+w      Delete current letter to the first letter of a word ctrl+u      Delete everything from the current letter to the first letter

+### Command Mode
 shift+;     show command line
+    - wq    save and quit
-    - wqa   save changes and quit
+    - wqa   save in all the files, clean buffer and quit

 <space>     show main shortcuts
     -   e           folder view
     -   E           current loaction folder view
     -   g           goto
     -       - c       uncomment selected text
     -   c > r       rename a name in the whole page (typescropt laguage server (lsp feature))
     - u > U         change theme

 c > m       open mason (the installer manager) q           quit i           edit(input) file
 <esc>       leave editing mode
 u           undo
 j           next line
 <nm>+j      jump to <nm> lines below
 shift+v     select lines

+### Normal Mode
 s           jump(fly) to anywhere(leap.nvim plugin)
+ddp         swap current and below line x           delete dl"         delete all the things inside the current " " dG          delete from the current line to last line, or the whole doc if if you are in the first line

+y           copy
+yy          copy entire line

+yi"         copy all the text inside the " " p           paste